 There are a few rare moments in life when we are offered the opportunity to make a real difference in the world.

 Becoming an egg donor is one of those moments.

-Although you will never meet the family who choose you as their donor, your gift literally changes their world as it enables them to have the child they long for.
+Although you will never meet the family who chooses you as their donor, your egg donation gift literally changes their world as it enables them to have the child they long for.
 As for you, with Grace Egg Donors, you get access to the very best fertility doctors and nurses in the country and are supported by the most professional and caring Grace Egg Donor Support team who cheer you on through the whole process.

 Why Do People Need Donor Eggs?

 There is a wide range of reasons for intended parents to need your generous donation of eggs.
 Sometimes a woman’s eggs have deteriorated due to age, illness or cancer treatment, sometimes she was born with fertility challenges or carries a genetic disease she doesn’t want to pass on to her baby.